tasmota/docs/docs/ArtNet.md

-??? tip "This feature not included in precompiled binaries"
+??? tip "This feature included in Tasmota32 precompiled binary but not in ESP8266 builds"

     When [compiling your build](Compile-your-build) add the following to `user_config_override.h`:
     ```c++